-I spend an hour with one of my neighbors several times a week walking and catching up with life.
-Some of the days, we don’t feel like going, but when we do – we end up happy that we did carve out the time.
+I spend an hour with one of my neighbors several times a week, walking and catching up with life.
+Some days, we don’t feel like going, but when we do – we end up happy that we did carve out the time.

 Look for more opportunities to say, “thank you.”
 Everyone likes to feel appreciated.

 Most of us are frazzled.
 We have to-do lists that never get complete, and life ends up becoming a series of tasks to check off.